amitkumarauddy/MuteShift/README.md

 ## 🛠️ Usage

-- **1.Open the video file in MuteShift.
+- Open the video file in MuteShift.
-- **2.The software will automatically analyze the audio to detect music segments.
+- The software will automatically analyze the audio to detect music segments.
-- **3.Preview the video to review the music-highlighted sections.
+- Preview the video to review the music-highlighted sections.
-- **4.Use the controls to mute, cut, or trim the highlighted music sections.
+- Use the controls to mute, cut, or trim the highlighted music sections.
-- **5.Render the edited video quickly, without re-encoding (when possible).
+- Render the edited video quickly, without re-encoding (when possible).

 ## 📜 License
 MuteShift is licensed under the AGPL-3.0 License.